VIPriors/vipriors-challenges-toolkit/re-identification/README.md

 # Re-Identification task for the VIPriors Challenge

-Manteiner: Davide Zambrano from Synergy Sports (davide.zambrano@synergysports.com)
+Mantainer: Davide Zambrano from Synergy Sports (davide.zambrano@synergysports.com)

 **NOTE this code is based on Open-reid repo: https://github.com/Cysu/open-reid.git"**